getahunTiruneh/Fraud-Detection/README.md

 This project develops machine learning models to detect fraud in e-commerce and banking transactions for Adey Innovations Inc. It leverages geolocation analysis and transaction patterns to improve accuracy, reduce financial losses, and enable real-time fraud monitoring.

 ## Core Objectives
+This project will involve:
+- Analyzing and preprocessing transaction data.
+- Creating and engineering features that help identify fraud patterns.
+- Building and training machine learning models to detect fraud.
+- Evaluating model performance and making necessary improvements.
+- Deploying the models for real-time fraud detection and setting up monitoring for continuous improvement.

 ## Project structure